ooici/launch-plans/sandbox/lightweight/README.md

     $ cloudinitd terminate $RUN

 ##iv.
-Running the Launch plan on EC2
+Running the launch plan on EC2

 Now that we've run locally, let's try running on EC2.
 You're going to need a similar file to ~/.secrets/local.
 You will also need to set up your Context